 This is the biggest bookstore in the Netherlands, originating back to 1853.
-In 2015 it moved from Koningsplein to a 6 storey location on Rokin very close to Dam Square, following its takeover by the Novamedia group.
+In 2015 it moved from Koningsplein to a large location on Rokin very close to Dam Square, following its takeover by the Novamedia group.

 Smaller Bookshops in Amsterdam

 A small cut-price English book outlet on Kalverstraat very near Muntplein.
 Formerly known as the New English Bookstore, it has a reasonable range of books including travel guides, art books, fiction and non-fiction – you can often find some good bargains in here.

 Book Exchange (bookexchange.nl) at Kloveniersburgwal 58 (T: +31(0)20 6266266)